-1.60 A student will be required to reapply for a programme of study if the School Board of Examiners has not assigned credit to the student for a period of two calendar years.
+1.60 A student will be required to reapply for a programme of study if no academic credit has been awarded to the student for a period of more than two calendar years.
 The student will be treated as a new applicant and will go through the University's Recognition of Prior Learning (RPL) process to check on the currency of their learning.
 They will then be offered the most appropriate level of entry based on that learning or may be required to transfer to a different award if the title no longer exists in the University portfolio of awards.